KJeynesCupper/mobileRNA/README.md

 #### Step 2: Calculate the consensus of each sRNA cluster
-Each sample in the analysis has a determined class (DicerCall) for each dicer-derived sRNA cluster based on the most abundant small RNA size in the sample.
-It is expected that replicates within the same condition will define the same cluster as the same size and class.
+Each sample in the analysis has determined the class of each dicer-derived sRNA cluster based on the most abundant small RNA size in the sample.
+It is expected that replicates within the same condition will define the same cluster as the same class.
 The `RNAconsensus()` function is used to define the class of a sRNA cluster based on the consensus across specific replicates.

-To identify potentially mobile sRNA moving from genotype A to B in a heterograft, in comparison to a B-genotype self-graft, it is recommend to base the consensus call on the heterograft samples.
+To identify potentially mobile sRNA moving from genotype A to B in a heterograft, in comparison to a B-genotype self-graft, it is recommended to base the consensus call on the heterograft samples.
 This will ensure that the sRNA class is more accurately defined by the genotype it originates from.

-Below, replicates treatment_1 and treatment_2 represent two heterograft samples, while control_1 and control_2 represent self-graft samples.
+Below, replicates "treatment_1" and "treatment_2" represent two heterograft samples, while "control_1" and "control_2" represent self-graft samples.

 ``` r